 - Keep water away from the building: Make sure that gutters and downspouts are in good working order and that the ground around the building slopes away from the foundation to prevent water from seeping in.

-- Remove water during construction: If you are having work done on your building, make sure that any water used during the construction process is properly removed and that the building is allowed to dry out before any sealers or coatings are applied.
+- Remove water during construction: If you are constructing your building, make sure that any water used during the construction process is properly removed.
+Allow the building to dry out before any sealers or coatings are applied.

-By following these tips, you can help prevent efflorescence from forming on your brick building and keep it looking its best for years to come.
+By following these tips, you can help prevent efflorescence from forming on your brick building.

 If you’re interested in how to remove red clay stains see the article here.